Longhoern/tl-irc-bot/README.md

 # TL IRC Freeleech Bot
 Made with Claude 3.5 Sonnet

-IRC Monitoring and downloading bot with qbittorrent and discord webhook support.
+IRC monitoring and downloading bot with qbittorrent and discord webhook support.
 Configured for TorrentLeech IRC 720p and 1080p freeleech content.

 Do not run random scripts without auditing first, including the ones included in this repo.